 Forming a teat

-If the breast tissue is very firm instead of soft and stretchy, a baby may find it difficult to shape the breast into a teat shape to suckle and stay latched.
-If a baby is premature, has low muscle tone (floppy) or has high muscle tone, a small mouth, poor latch or poor tongue function such as having a tongue-tie, it may compound his difficulties.
-The after effects of birth medications or birth trauma can also be causes of difficulty latching.
+If the nipple is flat and the breast tissue is very firm instead of soft and stretchy, a baby may find it difficult to shape the breast into a teat shape to suckle and stay latched.
+If a baby is premature, has low muscle tone (floppy) or has high muscle tone, a small mouth, poor latch or has a restrictive tongue-tie, it may compound his difficulties.

 How flat is a flat nipple?

-There is a wide variation of normal, but some experts describe an average nipple diameter as 16mm and height as 7mm (Wambach and Riordan, 2015).
-Whether there will be any problems for your baby if your nipples are much flatter (or much larger) than average will depend on the size of your baby’s mouth, how stretchy the breast tissue is and whether you have good help to get breastfeeding started.
+There is a wide variation of normal, but some authors describe an average nipple diameter as 16mm and height as 7mm.4 However, whether there will be any problems for your baby if your nipples are much flatter (or much larger) than average will depend on the size of your baby’s mouth, how stretchy the breast tissue is and whether you have good help to get breastfeeding started.

-Press on the areola either side of and about an inch behind your nipple.
-An inverted nipple will pull into the breast (retract) while common nipples stay out like a cherry on a cake.
-If you can coax the nipple out, that’s a good sign that your baby will be able to do the same if he is latched well and has good tongue function.
+When a nipple is inverted it points into the breast or lies flat on the breast instead of protruding outwards.
+This may be due to short milk ducts, tight bands of connective tissue pulling the centre of the nipple into the breast or an absence of connective tissue supporting the nipple.5 Pressing on the areola either side of and about an inch behind your nipple (sometimes called “the pinch test”) can reveal whether a nipple is inverted.
+An inverted nipple will pull into the breast (retract) but everted or protruding nipples stay out like a cherry on a cake.
+If you can coax the nipple out, that’s a good sign that your baby will be able to do the same if he is latched well.

 Inverted nipples may resolve